PiachkoAliaksey/work_practice/cv.md

 Curriculum vitae

-#Alexey Piachko#

-##Junior Frontend Developer##
+# Alexey Piachko
+---

+## Junior Frontend Developer
+---

-##Contact information:
+## Contact information:
+---

-Phone: +375 29 856 34 49
+1. **Phone:** +375 29 856 34 49
-E-mail: alek17y@mail.ru
+2. **E-mail:** alek17y@mail.ru
-Telegram: @polswot
+3. **Telegram:** @polswot

-##Briefly About Myself:
+## Briefly About Myself:
+---

-I am interested in web development because I have always wondered what a website is like, its ergonomics and user experience.
+I am interested in web development because I have always wondered what a websiteis like, its ergonomics and user experience.
 I always wanted to change a certain block on the website that is out of place.

 I am eager to thoroughly study a discipline that is new to me, relying on a huge amount of quality material on the Internet for self-training, as well as the course of the developer community.
 I am easy to learn and ready to learn new things, and then apply the new knowledge gained in practice, improving the quality of web sites.